jan-ru/analytics-dashboard-sapui5/docs/TILE_TYPES.md

 ## Overview

-The dashboard now features **4 different SAP Fiori tile types**, each designed for specific use cases following SAP design guidelines.
+The dashboard now features **11 different SAP Fiori tile types**, each designed for specific use cases following SAP design guidelines.
+The latest additions include 3 new tile types with **SAP UI5 icon integration**.

 ---